prestodb/rfcs/RFC-0004-jdbc-join-pushdown.md

 #### The algorithm for join query which contains tables from multiple connector

-JoinPushdown Rule or traverse algorithm should consider traversing the JoinNode on left depth fisrt to identify left deep JoinNode and then travers to its right JoinNode on left depth fisrt then right.
+JoinPushdown Rule or traverse algorithm should consider traversing the JoinNode on left depth first to identify left deep JoinNode and then travers to its right JoinNode on left depth first then right.
 After traversing all JoinNode on this manner it will validate the resolved left table and right table of that visited JoinNode.
 For example if we have a PlanNode like below

 ![bushy1](https://github.com/Ajas-Mangal/jdbc-join-pushdown/assets/175085180/0d04c10b-bccf-4df8-966b-3ae7fba89c31)